 1. Moratorium on new leases and licenses for open net pen fish farms.

 2. Ensure no PRV infected smolts are allowed for stocking fish farms.

-3. Require a commitment of conversion to closed containment fish farms for all license & lease renewals.
+3. Require a commitment of conversion to closed containment fish farms for all licenses & lease renewals.

-4. Incent conversion of existing open net-pen fish farms to closed containment operations.
+4. Incentivize conversion of existing open net pen farms to closed containment operations.

-5. Facilitate skills training and industrial assistance to allow current fish farm workers to retrain for sustainable farming practices.
+5. Facilitate skills training and assistance to allow current fish farm workers to retrain.

-6. Expeditiously remove open net-pen fish farms from traditional Indigenous territories where the appropriate Indigenous authority requests removal.
+6. Expeditiously remove open ocean fish farms from traditional Indigenous territories where the appropriate Indigenous authority requests removal.